Enabling factors

 It is important to incorporate training and capacity building mechanisms into relevant institutionalised For example, eco-driving training principles could be incorporated into the examination procedure for new drivers under the driving license certification procedure.
 In addition, peer to peer exchange programmes where participants can learn and share experiences is a simple yet invaluable mechanism to improve awareness and capacity building.
 Access to the exchange of information, expertise, success stories, good case studies and practices is critical to develop and mainstream adequate sustainable freight transport practices and policies.
 Private sector companies, including shippers and carriers need to be able to easily access information about technologies and logistics solutions.
 In addition, their suppliers, banks and financing institutions need information on the innovative financing mechanisms that already exist or that could potentially become available to them.
 Meanwhile, freight transport sector associations need to learn more about good practices in the field of using collaborative instruments.

-2 Experimentation Projects and Technology
+2 Experimentation projects and technology

 It is important to carry out experimentation/pilot/demonstration projects and studies to better understand the investment potential, economic and social impacts as well as the strengths and barriers to the implementation of technology-based solutions, in particular new technologies.
 Although these experiments concern only a minor fraction of freight transport flows through a corridor, city or country for example, they are not only very effective in convincing political leaders and policy makers of relevant possibilities but also in understanding changes in the behaviour of consumers and the private sector.
 For example, all the experiments promoted by the city of Paris have been widely advertised in the specialised as well as the local press.
 Until and unless stakeholders utilize trial and error approaches and test innovative solutions, radical improvement is impossible.
 The freight transport industry is currently experiencing a technological transformation.
 New ICT and fuel efficiency improvement technologies are applied, including as retrofits to optimise global supply chains.
 Technology can allow for better data collection and analytical capabilities that enable faster, cheaper and more accurate analysis of freight transport routes, travel times, and infrastructure capacity.
 Technological transformation can be achieved through a concerted effort involving relevant stakeholders, including companies, governments, and financial institutions.